 Overview of Degree

-The Doctor of Philosophy (Ph.D.) in Computer Science at The University of Georgia is an advanced, intensive program offered by the Computer Science Department and designed to take students to the frontiers of knowledge in one of a number of key areas of Computer Science.
+The Doctor of Philosophy (Ph.D.) in Computer Science at the University of Georgia is an advanced, intensive program offered by the Computer Science Department and designed to take students to the frontiers of knowledge in one of a number of key areas of Computer Science.
 The Ph.D. in Computer Science combines theory and practice in complementary, yet flexible, ways.
 The program has been designed to prepare students for careers in research (at universities, or government or industrial research laboratories), teaching (at colleges or universities), or advanced development (at hardware and software companies).

-Prospective students are advised to consult The University of Georgia Graduate Bulletin for institutional information and requirements.
+Prospective students are advised to consult the University of Georgia Graduate Bulletin for institutional information and requirements.

 In addition to the general policies set forth in the Graduate Bulletin, the following departmental policies apply to all applicants:

-- Graduate Record Examination (GRE) test scores are required for admission consideration, ideally including the Subject Test in Computer Science.
-International applicants need TOEFL or IELTS official test scores.
+- Graduate Record Examination (GRE) test scores are required for admission consideration.
+International applicants also need TOEFL or IELTS official test scores.

-- A one or two page personal statement outlining the student's background, achievements and future goals is required.
+- A one or two-page personal statement outlining the student's background, achievements, and future goals is required.

 Graduate School Requirements